 Île aux Cerfs

-Île aux Cerfs is an island on the east coast of Mauritius and taking a boat trip there is a must!
-The beaches are one of the most beautiful ones in the country, and there’s also a really cool lagoon.
-There are a few restaurants and also a large selection of different activities.
-This is a nice full day trip from the mainland.
+Île aux Cerfs is an island on the east coast of Mauritius, and taking a boat trip there is an absolute must!
+The beaches are some of the most beautiful on the island, with soft white sand and crystal-clear water, and there’s also a stunning lagoon perfect for swimming and snorkeling.
+Check out GetYourGuide for various activities you can do there.

 For Water Activities: